-5. Insert the Flow Meter Assembly (Part 8) into the Three Prong Clamp (Part 3) and tighten so that is secure.
-The single tube should be facing the top for air flow.
+5. Insert the Flow Meter Assembly (Part 8) into the Three Prong Clamp (Part 3) and tighten it until it has been secured.
+The single tube should be facing the top for airflow.

 7. Attach a 12” section (Part 12) to both open ends of the “T” Connector (Part 7)

-8. The Longest Rubber tube (Part 13) attaches over the end of the higher outlet on Flow Meter Assembly (Part 8)
+8. The Longest Rubber tube (Part 13) attaches over the end of the higher Flow Meter Assembly outlet (Part 8)

-10. Place Sieve Cover with Inlets (Part 9) on top of sieve stack.
+10. Place Sieve Cover with Inlets (Part 9) on top of the sieve stack.